 Aquariums are a great way to keep fish and other aquatic life happy and healthy.
-I’m sure you’ve seen those brightly colored fish with the long, flowing fins and wondered what they are.
+I’m sure you’ve seen those brightly colored fish with long, flowing fins and wondered what they are.
 These beautiful creatures are called Tetra Fish.
 First of all, what kind of fish do you want?
 There are many different types and colors available.
 You cannot resist taking one home when you see them in all pink colors.
 Yes, there are pink tetras too.
 But what are they?

 The pink-colored tetra fish that you can keep in the tank are Pink Skirt Tetra, Rosy Tetra, Ornate Tetra, Pristella Tetra, and GloFish Moonrise Pink Longfin Tetra.